wagood/laralist/README.md

 * [Docgen for Laravel Facade](https://github.com/irazasyed/docgen) Streamline your Laravel package development with automatic facade documentation using Docgen for Laravel Facade.
 * Laravel [Domain Driven Design DDD](https://github.com/thejano/laravel-domain-driven-design "Laravel Domain Driven Design") is a software development approach that emphasizes understanding and modeling the business domain.
 The goal is to create software that aligns with the needs of the business and is easier to maintain.
 [DOC](https://ddd.thejano.com/guide/)

+* [Drag & drop editor](https://dropblockeditor.com/) for your Livewire powered blocks.
+Create your own blocks and make them editable with Livewire components.
+DropBlockEditor is made for Laravel and with Livewire, Alpine.JS and Tailwind CSS.

 * [Dynamic Database Config](https://github.com/ikechukwukalu/dynamicdatabaseconfig) helps you dynamically set more database configurations through the `.env` file or `database`.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square)